Medium machine gun: Smaller-caliber light machine guns

 These weapons typically fired the 7.62×39mm cartridge fired by the AK-47 series or the 5.56×45mm NATO standard cartridge first used in the AR-15/M-16 rifles.
-These very lightweight machine guns were designed for more sustained fire than normal infantry rifles, several hundred rounds worth of extended firing.
-They were similar in weight to an empty older light machine gun and several pounds lighter than mediums, but offered a much higher volume of fire due to their smaller caliber and lighter round; lower cartridge weight allows a greater total amount of ammunition to be carried by a gunner and/or other squad members carrying additional ammunition for the weapon.
+These lightweight machine guns were designed for more sustained fire than normal infantry rifles, several hundred rounds worth of extended firing.
 Many models were scaled-down medium caliber designs or heavier, longer-barrel versions of infantry standard Assault rifles.
 Examples include the FN Minimi, M249 (US designation of the FN Minimi) or the RPK.